wforbes/Omnia/README.md

     This should include a few different grass tiles, dirt tiles, grass/dirt border tiles, grass/water border tiles,
     * [ ] **Add level structures**: Right now, there are only blank solid tiles.
 Tiles that show graphics for buildings, cliffs, caves, and other solid topography need to be added.
+        * [ ] **Add top-down entrance/exit doors**: On level structures like houses, stores, buildings, and castles; add outer doors that when the player collides with them the top-down level changes to the appropriate level for that structure and the player is spawned at their inner enterance/exit door.
+                * [ ] **Create house levels**: Create a few small levels that correspond to houses and buildings.
+                * [ ] **Create castle levels**: Create a few larger levels that correspond to castles and contain multiple doors to move from room levels in the castle.
+                * [ ] **Create NPCs for houses and castles**: Create some friendly NPCs to interact with in each of the house, store, building, and castle levels.
         * [ ] **Add platformer entrance doors**: On level structures like caves or ruins, add doors that when the player collides with them the game state changes to Platformer and opens the appropriate Platformer level.
-    * [ ] **Implement Chat/Dialog UI Window**: Add a text box UI component that accepts typed text input from the user and displays the result in the text box after typing Enter or clicking a Send button.
-The chat/dialog should be semi-transparent so as to not block view of the level.
+    * [X] ~~**Implement Chat/Dialog UI Window**: Add a text box UI component that accepts typed text input from the user and displays the result in the text box after typing Enter or clicking a Send button.
+The chat/dialog should be semi-transparent so as to not block view of the level.~~
+        * [ ] **Experiment with Chat Commands**: Experiment with different chat commands like "/say (message)" or "/shout (message)" that show up in different colors in the Chat window. "/tell (EntityName) (message)" should display purple text in the window and allow for direct conversation with the Entity specified in the first argument.
         * [ ] **Experiment with Game Commands**: Experiment with some basic commands which will return some game information or modify the game state.
 These commands should be prefaced with a identifying character like '/' or ';', and accept parameters.
 Example: typing "/getLocation" should display the player's current X/Y coordinates.
         "/getTime real" should display the current real-life time, while "/getTime game" should display the current game world time. "/setTime game (day) (hour) (minute)" should adjust the time of day to the specified day/hour/minute, if hour or minute aren't provided then the beginning of the day or hour should be used.
 Brainstorm more useful ideas.
-        * [ ] **Experiment with Chat Commands**: Experiment with different chat commands like "/say (message)" or "/shout (message)" that show up in different colors in the Chat window. "/tell (EntityName) (message)" should display purple text in the window and allow for direct conversation with the Entity specified in the first argument.
     * [ ] **Experiment with chat bubbles**: Test ideas on adding a chat bubble above the player when they "/say" something
     * [ ] **Add non-combat NPC entities**: Add a couple different non-combat entities that allow for some conversation and other interaction.
 Ideas: Quest giver, Quest participant, Merchant, Friend, Stranger, etc.
         * [ ] **NPC time of day location change**: Depending on the game time, static NPCs should appear in a different static location.
 If they are pacing/wandering they should move to a different location and pace/wander there.
-        * [ ] **Implement NPC chat conversation**: When you approach an NPC and hail them, they should respond with text in the chat window.
+        * [X] ~~**Implement NPC chat conversation**: When you approach an NPC and hail them, they should respond with text in the chat window.
 This chat should include trigger phrases that, when the user repeats back to them, continues the conversation.
-Inspiration: Everquest quest dialogs.
+Inspiration: Everquest quest dialogs.~~
             * [ ] **NPC behavior change with chat**: Test trigger phrases changing the NPCs behavior.
-                * [ ] **Phases cause NPC movement changes**: Trigger phrases should be able to cause NPCs movement to change (stop wandering, wander in a different pattern, follow the Player, )
+                * [ ] **Phases cause NPC movement changes**: Trigger phrases should be able to cause NPCs movement to change (~~stop wandering~~, wander in a different pattern, follow the Player, )
                 * [ ] **Finishing conversations open new ones**: Finishing a conversation should cause them to start a different conversation the next time they are hailed.
                 * [ ] **NPC conversations change with game time**: Depending on the game time, the NPC should react to